Tara and Bob Klager raise Certified Animal Welfare Approved by A Greener World (AGW) sheep…

 Spray Creek Ranch is a 260-acre (100 hectare) farm in the rain shadow of British Columbia’s Coast Mountains in the Northern St’at’imc Territory.
 “This is an area of incredible natural diversity, with lush red cedar and cottonwood growing only a few hundred meters from shriveled prickly pear cactus and sagebrush,” shares Aubyn.
 “The farm is bordered by the mighty Fraser River on the east, and on the west, we are flanked by a dramatic and rugged cliff and endless forested mountains.”

-The farm also raises Certified Grassfed by AGW beef cattle outdoors on pasture.
-“Cattle are our primary tool for regeneration on the farm and they work hard for us every day,” explains Aubyn.
+The farm also raises Certified Grassfed by AGW beef cattle and sheep outdoors on pasture.
+“Cattle and sheep are our primary tools for regeneration on the farm and they work hard for us every day,” explains Aubyn.
 “Using portable electric fencing, we move them to fresh pasture at least once a day, encouraging healthy plant growth and carbon sequestration while disallowing over-grazing, nutrient pollution and compaction that comes from conventional grazing systems.”

 “We chose to pursue Certified Animal Welfare Approved by AGW and Certified Grassfed by AGW certifications because AGW has created the strongest and most meaningful livestock standards available,” explains Aubyn.
 “These robust standards go well beyond all other animal welfare certifications to guarantee livestock are raised on pasture and treated well from birth through slaughter.
 AGW standards set the bar for high-welfare and sustainable livestock production, and truly reflects the thought and care we put into the management of our livestock.”